My first day with Samsung's improved Galaxy Fold

 First of all, there's no noticeable protective layer that you might be wrongly tempted to peel off.
 This was one of the major errors in the first design; a film was laid over the top of the display that looked just like one of those layers you happily peel off when you get a new phone.
 It was actually a crucial part of the design, and some journalists who had early review samples of the Fold peeled it off, which ruined the display.

 But beyond those design tweaks, the phone remains unchanged.
-The hinge feels smooth to use and the phone snaps shuts satisfyingly like those snappy cases you get with your glasses.
+The hinge feels smooth to use and the phone snaps shut satisfyingly like those snappy cases you get with your glasses.

 But what about the crease in the display?
 Well, it's there and there's no getting away from it.
 Catch reflections from overhead lights in the right way and you can easily see ripples across the surface, instead of the smooth expanse of glass you'll see on any other smartphone.